technige/escli/README.md

 ## Checking connectivity with `ping`

-The `escli` tool provides a `ping` subcommand to check server connectivity.
+Escli provides a `ping` command to check server connectivity.
-This operates in a similar way to the standard command line `ping` utility.
+This operates in a similar way to the standard command line `ping` utility, but instead sends an HTTP `HEAD` request to the service root.

 ```bash
 $ escli ping --count 4`